boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.1.19 =
+* Fixed bug that may have caused TinyMCE problems on WP 3.3
 * Ensure that groups' can-delete setting defaults to 'member' when not present, to account for legacy groups

 = 1.1.18 =